coderacheal/Sunday/README.md

 # Sunday <a name="about-project"></a>

-**Sunday** is an app embed with a machine learning model that warns users about the sentiment of their message.
+**Sunday** is a chat app embed with a NLP transformer model from huggingface.
+The app predicts sentiment ans probability of the sentiment before and allow users to decide if they still want to send the text giving the information.

+Sunday predicts five sentiments
+- Positive
+- Negative
+- Neutral
+- Litigious
+- Uncertainty

+Want to know what your texts convey?
+Try Sunday

+Note that is a pure NLP projects designed and built for eduction and academic purposes

 ## 🛠 Built With <a name="built-with"></a>